TrevorAttema/Simple-DB-for-Embedded-System-Logging/README.md

 ### DBEngine

-The `DBEngine` class is responsible for all database operations including log and index file management.
+The `DBEngine` class is responsible for all database operations, including log and index file management.

 #### Main Functions